eco4cast/ds-pipelines-targets-1-course/course-instructions.md

 ---

 We're going to start with this simple example, and modify it to match our pipeline structure.
-This will start by creating a new branch, creating a new file, adding that file to git tracking, and opening a new pull request that includes the file:
+This will start by creating a new branch, creating a new file, adding that file to git tracking, and opening a new pull request that includes the `_targets.R` makefile.

 ### :keyboard: Activity: get your code plugged into a makefile